kobaltcore/renpy-rhythm/README.md

 # Ren'Py Rhythm: A Rhythm Game Engine for Ren'Py

+> [!CAUTION]
+> This is a fork of the original repo with many changes and (arguably) improvements.
+See below for details.

+This is a revamp of the original work by Lynn Zheng.
+It contains the following major changes:
+- Support for unmodified Clone Hero charts (i.e. [Chorus](https://www.enchor.us))
+- Timing improvements for a much tighter playing experience
+- Cleanup and improvement of UI
+- Several bug-fixes for critical scoring and timing issues

+# Original README

 **Play it now on [itch.io](https://r3dhummingbird.itch.io/renpy-rhythm-game) or watch a demo on [YouTube](https://youtu.be/7fMig9BmDzY)**

 ## About